Updated: 2/17/2019, Marc Woodard

 “Apparent links between psychological stress and cancer could arise in several ways.
 For example, people under stress may develop certain behaviors, such as smoking, overeating, or drinking alcohol, which increase a person’s risk for cancer [National Cancer Institute, 2017].”

-Next I wanted to know how could anyone prevent, or remit cancer from the body once it took hold?
+Next I wanted to know how could anyone prevent, or remit cancer naturally from the body once it took hold?

 Like most of you I was an avid follower and admirer of Michael Landon.
 My favorite childhood shows were Bonanza, Little House on the Prairie and Highway to Heaven series.